bmegli/ev3dev-mapping-ui/README.md

 3. Hit `Play` button in Unity
 4. Click `Replay` button in UI

-If all went well you should see a moving yellow brick (yes, this is the robot for now) and the readings as they are collected.
+If all went well you should see a moving yellow brick and the readings as they were collected.

+### Other Recorded Sessions

+You may try other past sessions by changing `Robot` -> `Robot Required` -> `Session Directory` to:
+- Body
+- Building
+- Faces
+- Room
+- or your own recorded session

+Then follow with `Play` button in Unity and `Replay` button in UI

 ## Hardware